NicolasBelissent/nicos_blog/src/content/blog/cobbles-and-beers/index.md

   </figure>
 </div>

 A loop of the iconic Roubaix track and we slowly made it to Finlay's friend's place who was hosting us for the night.
 Saturdays in Lille call for one thing: beers.
 We couldn't say no**—despite wanting the bed.**

-Back at 1am, up at 8am, .
-We woke up early anbdWe rode back in the headwind, racing along the way.
-The riding was dull.
-The Nord-pas-de-Calais region of France is know for its lack of terrain, potatoes famers and overcast grey weather.
-We had it all.
-We were late on time.
-I had a ferry to catch and Fin a train.
-This ride was all a blur of fatigue and headwinds.
-Not even sure we were talking much.
-We stopped at a train station midway hoping we could clock off some of distance and headwind.
-But in the spirit of the french railway service, strikes and delays kept us on the saddle.
-We pushed progressively harder and made it back to the our first meeting point on day one.
+Back at 1 a.m., up at 8.
+We woke early, grabbed burnt coffee in a PMU bar that still smelled like it had been pouring Kronenbourg hours before, and then rode into a headwind, racing just to stay on schedule.
+The Nord-Pas-de-Calais deliveredeverything it’s known for: endless flatland, potato farms, and stubborn grey skies.
+Fatigue blurred the ride; conversation faded.
+We tried to catch a train from there to skip some distance, but French rail strikes kept us in the saddle.
+We pushed harder, fighting wind and time, and finally rolled back into our original meeting spot from day one.

   <figure style="margin: 0; text-align: center;">
   <img src="/images/belgium/belg5.jpg" alt="Zooming through the Fladers forests" style="max-width: 600px; width: 100%;">